 Back to Welsh Shore|

-On entering Greenfield pass the large Business Park on the left and look out for a Public House called the Queen's Head, turn right off the A548 along Dock Road which takes you to a small harbour.
-Here you can park your car and walk along the sea embankment in either direction.
-On the left lookout for signs to Greenfield Valley Visitor Centre.
-There is a good car park at the centre and a walk through woods past an old abbey.
+On entering Greenfield pass the large Business Park on the right and look out for a Public House called the Queen's Head, turn right off the A548 along Dock Road which takes you to Greenfield Dock (a small harbour).
+Here you can park your car and walk along the sea embankment in either direction on the Wales Coastal Path.
+On the other side of the A548 is a car park for the Greenfield Valley Country Park and Visitor Centre.
+Here there is a good walk through woods and small reservoirs past an old abbey up towards Holywell.

 Passing by Mostyn Docks you reach Ffynnongroyw.
 Here both the road and railway pass right next to the shore.
 It is best to park in a layby a couple of hundred yards before you reach the footbridge which crosses over the railway.
-This footbridge offers both a way to the foreshore and a good vantage point to observe the estuary and birds.
+This footbridge offers both a way to the foreshore and a good vantage point to observe the estuary and birds, there is a good mud flat here at low tide.
 Just across the road from the footbridge take Garth Lane forking off to the left.
 This is a lane taking you to an old mill where there is limited parking.
 Beyond is Garth Wood, a marvellous place in the spring with good walks along the streams and woods.

 The nearest railway stations are at Flint and Prestatyn with a bus service between.